nicolasfara/pulverization-works-slides/commonwears-2024-rome.typ

 #slide[
   = RQs

-  / RQ1: How can a pulverised deployment be reconfigured at runtime in a decentralised way to adapt tochanging conditions (load, energy, etc.)?
+  / RQ1: How can a pulverised deployment be reconfigured at runtime in a decentralised way to adapt to changing conditions (load, energy, etc.)?

   / RQ2: How can such adaptation be designed to providerelevant benefits over a static allocation?